 - Raising Shasta Dam on the Sacramento River to enlarge the state’s largest reservoir

-- Sites reservoir to hold water diverted from the Sacramento River
+- Sites reservoir to hold water diverted from the Sacramento River.

-- Temperance Flat Dam on the San Joaquin River
+- Temperance Flat Dam on the San Joaquin River.

 - Expanding San Luis Reservoir on the west side of the San Joaquin Valley to hold water diverted from the San Francisco Bay-Delta.

-The Public Policy Institute of California reported in 2015 that the top five dam projects would cost roughly $9 billion, before cost overruns, to increase average annual water supply by about 134 billion gallons per year.[i]
+The Public Policy Institute of California reported in 2015 the top five dam projects above would cost roughly $9 billion, before cost overruns, to increase average annual water supply by about 134 billion gallons per year.[i]
 To put this in context, Californians use approximately 14 trillion gallons of water each year.
 Approximately 80% of that is used for agriculture and the remaining 20% is used for homes, businesses and industry.
 That means these new surface storage projects would add about 1% to our current average water use—an incredibly expensive drop in the bucket.
 Even using the high-end yield assumptions for average years from reports published by the planning agencies, these projects would still amount to an increase of less than 2% above our current use.
 Put another way, that water would last for less than a week—hardly a compelling drought strategy—and it would be another 10 or 20 years before these projects come online.